Cleopatra and her natural products

 She was the richest woman of her time and enjoyed great prestige.
 Even if there were other female rulers, she still was the one who stood out.
 She had built a fleet, controlled a currency and was successful in suppressing an insurrection.

-She could speak nine languages which really is quite an accomplishment.
+She could speak nine languages, which really is quite an accomplishment.
 It was very practical to be able to speak to all people directly, without an interpreter.
 After a fifth-century A.D. earthquake, her palace disappeared in the Mediterranean.
 The only things that remain are the coins with her face on it.
-All these are known facts.
+We know all these facts.

 Hygienic habits in old Egypt

 The following hygienic habits might be less well known to us modern human.
-Remember it is not so long ago that people would take a bath on Saturdays, whole families sharing the same water.
+Remember, it is not so long ago that people would take a bath on Saturdays, entire families sharing the same water.
 A couple of centuries ago it was normal to send your laundry out every 3 months or even every 6 months for cleaning.
-You might think we have improved a lot having a shower once a day and putting on some fresh clothes also.
+You might think we have improved a lot having a shower once a day and putting on some fresh clothes as well.
 In old Egypt, one knew a lot of things that had to be rediscovered in modern times.

-Not to smell nice from your mouth was a no go in those times.
-Herbs combined with honey would be boiled to a paste, then solidified in pellet form, which helped with this problem.
+To have bad breath was a no go in those times.
+They would boil herbs combined with honey to a paste, then solidified in pellet form, which helped with this problem.
 By 3000 BC, people with mouth wounds were getting help as documented in the Edwin Smith Surgical Papyrus.
 It seems they invented a kind of toothbrush which was simply frayed ends of twigs.